 Sharon is a Medical Secretary within the NHS working for CNWL (Central North West London) in central London.
 She has been a Governor for many years, starting off as a Parent Governor and is now a Community Governor.
 As a Mother and Grandmother, Sharon is very passionate about education including Special Education Needs, where she herself has had personal experience.
 Having had children attend Riverley, Sharon has been able to watch the proud traditions and wide horizons grow from strength to strength.
 In her spare time, Sharon is a volunteer for many local community groups.
 She is also a good listener and a keen problem solver.
 Sharon loves listening and dancing to music.

-Denise is the Mother of a child currently at Riverley.
+Denise is the mother of a former Riverley Pupil.
 As a Governor she believes it is her duty to guide and support the school in their decision making process as well as represent parents to ensure all children receive an outstanding education.
 She is currently working for the North East London Foundation Trust (NELFT) which is part of the NHS and has experience as a Projector Trainor for Coutts.
 When she is not at work, Denise is looking after her daughter, reading or enjoying physical pursuits like Zumba.
 She is extremely approachable and happy to talk to parents about any concerns or just to say hi.